 - 1. The requirements for achieving satisfactory course attendance - 2.
 The process for assessing satisfactory course attendance - 3.
 The procedure for intervention for students who are at risk of failing to achieve satisfactory course attendance - 4.
 The process for determining the point at which the student has failed to meet satisfactory course attendance - 5.
 The procedure for notifying students that they have failed to meet satisfactory course attendance requirements a.
-Daily attendance monitoring b.
-Weekly attendance monitoring
+Daily attendance monitoring vi.
+The daily attendance record sheet must be stored overnight in a locked filing cabinet for security reasons.
+Records are further secured electronically on servers.